The Night Sky City Pages display where and when the planets in our solar system are visible in the sky from a location of your choice.

 The object itself is marked and named in the sky, even at times when it is not visible.
 For the planets, the Sun, the Moon, individual stars, and comets, a curved orange line represents the object's apparent path across the sky during the selected date (noon to noon), as seen from the selected location.
 The solid portion of the line shows the object's movement before the currently shown point in time; the dotted portion shows its movement after that moment.
 The path line can be switched on or off in the Settings.

 Note: The path line always covers a 24-hour period (noon to noon).
-By far most of the object's apparent movement is caused by the Earth's rotation.
+By far, most of the object's apparent movement is caused by the Earth's rotation.
 However, since the planets and the Moon are in constant motion and the Sun also shifts its apparent position each day in relation to the Earth, their position in the sky changes slightly from one noon to the next.
 For this reason, the beginning and end of the path line may not join up.
-While the planets only move very slightly in relation to the stars during 24 hours, some celestial objects, such as the Moon, cover a comparatively large daily distance, causing a clearly visible gap between the beginning and end of the path line.
+While the planets only move very slightly in relation to the stars during 24 hours, some celestial objects, such as the Moon, cover a comparatively large daily distance—this causes a clearly visible gap between the beginning and end of the path line.
 This is not an error but a realistic representation of their actual movement.

-The info box on the left shows
+The info panel on the left shows:

 • the object's name,